mizu.js

 To Be Defined

-mizu.js is currently in development and follows ZeroVer versioning.
+mizu.js currently follows ZeroVer versioning.
 This means breaking changes may occur in minor versions, even for previously defined features.

 Some aspects of mizu.js are not fully defined yet.
 While these are mentioned in the documentation, they are gathered here for easy reference.